Coyote (novel)

-Coyote is part of a trilogy which includes Coyote Rising and Coyote Frontier.
-There are three spinoff novels, Spindrift, Galaxy Blues, and Hex, which are set in the same universe, although not directly tied to the events in Coyote.
-The series is continued by the Coyote Chronicles, a two-book series, including Coyote Horizon, released in March 2009 and Coyote Destiny, which was released on March 2, 2010.
+The series has been noted for the constructed Lemarean Calendar the author created for its inhabited extrasolar moon, Coyote.

 Plot summary

 The year is 2070.
 The United Republic of America, under an authoritarian conservative New Christian Right regime constructed after the Second American Revolution, is managed by Liberty Party autocrats.
 It faces economic sanctions from other powers due to its repressive and xenophobic policies, notably its unilateral establishment of an orbiting nuclear weapons delivery system.
 The nation has built its first starship: the URSS Alabama.
 The welcoming celebration for Captain Robert E. Lee takes a sudden turn when Lee initiates his plan to steal the Alabama.
 Working with a handful of conspirators, Lee manages to alter the computer software and override the clearance codes.
 URS soldiers storm aboard to stop Lee, but they are too late.
 Not wishing to abandon their orders, Colonel Reese and the other soldiers become stowaways.

-Captain Lee knew exactly what he was doing.
-His destination: the 47 Ursae Majoris system, some 46 light years away—far enough to escape the tyrannical United Republic.
-At a cruise velocity of .2c, Alabama would not arrive at its destination until 230 earth years have passed.
-So the crew of 104 soldiers, scientists, and civilians were put in biostasis, to be awakened from their virtual immortality by the ship's AI 226 years into the future.
+Captain Lee's destination: the 47 Ursae Majoris system, some 46 light years away—far enough to escape the United Republic.
+At a cruise velocity of .2 c, Alabama would not arrive at its destination until 230 Earth years have passed.
+The crew of 104 soldiers, scientists, and civilians were put in biostasis, to be awakened from their virtual immortality by the ship's AI 226 years into the future.
 (Four years are spared due to time dilation.)
-47 Ursae Majoris' system has four planets- named Fox, Raven, Bear and Wolf after Native American mythology.
-Bear has six satellites- Dog, Hawk, Eagle, Coyote, Snake and Goat.
+47 Ursae Majoris' system has four planets—named Fox, Raven, Bear and Wolf after Native American mythology.
+Bear has six satellites—Dog, Hawk, Eagle, Coyote, Snake and Goat.
 Of these six, Coyote is large enough to support its own biosphere.

-Just three months into the journey, something goes terribly wrong.
-Leslie Gillis, the senior communications officer, is awakened from biostasis.
+Three months into the journey, Leslie Gillis, the senior communications officer, is awakened from biostasis.
 Expecting the year to be 2300, Gillis is horrified when he questions the AI.
-There was a mix up, and now it is inexplicably impossible for Gillis to return to his dreamless sleep.
-His gruelling options are either suicide or a lonely existence surviving off the ship's supplies.
-While suicide may be more honorable than devouring his crewmates’ rations, Gillis chooses life.
+Owing to a mixup, it is nowimpossible for Gillis to return to his dreamless sleep.
+His options are either suicide or a lonely existence.
+Gillis decides to live.

-After a brief chat with the AI, Gillis learns that Eric Gunther was originally scheduled to awake three months into the trip.
-Gunther is an agent for the URA, and would attempt to contact the president, or destroy the ship.
-The program was changed at the last minute to wake someone else instead - Les Gillis.
-Gillis leaves a note for Captain Lee explaining Gunther's plans for treason.
+After a brief chat with the AI, Gillis learns that Eric Gunther was originally scheduled to awaken three months into the trip.
+Gunther is an agent for the URA, and was to attempt to contact the president or destroy the ship.
+The program was changed at the last minute to wake someone else instead—Gillis.
+Gillis leaves a note for Captain Lee explaining Gunther's plot.
 Why they were changed at the last minute remains a mystery, but it was a change that would cost Gillis his life.